onapte/onapte.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my site!"
+title: "Onkar Apte - Academic Site"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 My name is Onkar Apte.
-I'm recent graduate in Computer Science and Engineering.
-My research interests revolve around general Deep Learning.
+I'm a recent graduate in Computer Science and Engineering.
+I'm currently pursuing my masters in Computer Science at the University of Colorado Boulder.